 Store cooked salmon in an airtight container in the refrigerator for up to 3-4 days or in the freezer for up to 6 months.
 Reheat in the microwave or eat cold.

-You can enjoy the leftovers cold simply flaked over a salad or served the pan-seared salmon on toast with sliced tomato.
+You can enjoy the leftovers cold simply flaked over a wedge salad or serve the pan-seared salmon on toast with sliced tomato.